-The 2014 instructions told ALEs not to enter a code in Part II, line 14 of Form 1095-C for coverage that is not actually offered, as the information must reflect the coverage offered to the employee.
-In 2015, ALEs are instructed to enter code 1H on line 14 for any month in which an employer enters code 2E on line 16.
+The 2016 instructions retain the prior year's instructions for ALEs to enter code 1H on line 14 for any month in which an employer enters code 2E on line 16.
 Code 2E indicates that an employer is required to contribute to a multiemployer plan on behalf of the employee for that month, and is eligible for multiemployer interim relief.
 This is intended to assist with reporting challenges for multiemployer plans.